BattleTalent/community-docs/website/docs/tutorial-whats-new.md

 There have been some cool updates since the latest update!

 * Spell crystal modding!
 We can now create spells.
+* Trap modding.
+We can now officialy mod placeable objects.
+* Sheaths/Scabbards modding!
+Yes they are actually working now.
 * Hand grip previews.
 You can now preview the hand position in the editor.
-* New spell holding pose called `GlovePose`!
+* New holding pose (for spells) called `GlovePose`!
-* Scabbard!
-Yes they are actually working now.
 * Skill charge color.
 You can now change the glowing color the weapon skill in InteractTriggerX.
 * Skill charge sound.
 You can now add sounds straight from InteractTriggerX.
 * Lua scripts can now receive String values!